2 Day Hike Olympus is a mountainous 2 day adventure tour on the legendary Mt. Olympus, home of ancient Greek Gods!

-The weather conditions on Mt.Olympus are generally unpredictable and temperatures can vary widely.
-The local variations are the result of the impact of the sea and the rugged relief of the region.
-In the lower areas, (Litochoro and the foothills) the climate is typically Mediterranean, i.e. hot and dry in the summer, while humid and cold in the winter.
-Higher it is more humid and severe, with more intense phenomena.
+The weather conditions on Mount Olympus are generally unpredictable and temperatures can vary widely.
+Several factors influence local weather such as the impact of the sea and the rugged relief of the region.
+In lower areas, however (Litochoro and the foothills) the climate is typically Mediterranean, i.e. hot and dry in the summer, while humid and cold during the winter.
+On a higher altitude it is more humid and rougher, with more intense phenomena.
 The temperature varies in the winter from -10 °C to 10 °C and in the summer from 0 °C to 20 °C, while winds are an almost everyday occurrence.
-Generally the temperature falls to 1 °C per 200m of altitude.
-As the altitude rises, the phenomena are more intense and the variations of temperature and humidity are often sudden.
-The coastal northeast slopes of Olympus, receive more rain than the continental northwest, so, as a result, there is a clear difference in vegetation.
-In some places the winds gather snow, 8–10 meters thick, (‘anemosouria’ in Greek), while in some deep ravines the snow is maintained all over the year.
+Generally, the temperature falls around 1 °C for every 200m of elevation.
+As the altitude increases, the phenomena become more intense, and the variations of temperature and humidity are often sudden.
+The coastal northeast slopes of Olympus receive more rain than the continental northwest, so, as a result, there is a clear difference in vegetation.
+In some places the winds accumulate snow, 8–10 meters thick, (‘anemosouria’ in Greek), while in some deep ravines snow remains all year round.
 However, during the climbing season (June to October) these snow patches do not affect hikers.
-The weather may change several times in the same day.
-In summer, rainfalls are frequent, commonly as evening thunderstorms, many times accompanied by hail and strong winds.
+Weather conditions on Mount Olympus may change several times during the day.
+During the summer, rainfalls are frequent and evening thunderstorms very common, many times accompanied by hail and strong winds.

-|Prionia-Spilios Agapitos||6,5 Km’s||4 miles||Ascend from 1.040m to 2.060 = +1.020m||Ascend from 3422 ft to 6742 ft = +3.320 ft|
+|Prionia-Spilios Agapitos||6,5 klm||4 miles||Ascend from 1.040m to 2.060 = +1.020m||Ascend from 3.422 ft to 6.742 ft = +3.320 ft|

-|Spilios Agapitos – Mytikas – Kakalos Mountain Hut||6,8 Km’s||4,2 miles||Ascend from 2.060m to 2.918m = +858m
+|Spilios Agapitos – Mytikas – Kakalos Mountain Hut||6,8 Klm||4,2 miles||Ascend from 2.060m to 2.918m = +858m

 Descend from 2.918m to 2.650m = – 268m